changeworld/azure-docs.pl-pl/articles/active-directory/user-help/security-info-setup-auth-app.md

 ---
-title: Konfigurowanie informacji o zabezpieczeniach (wersja zapoznawcza) dla aplikacji uwierzytelniania — Azure AD
+title: Set up the Microsoft Authenticator app as your authentication method - Azure AD
-description: Jak skonfigurować informacje zabezpieczające, aby zweryfikować Twoją tożsamość przy użyciu aplikacji Microsoft Authenticator.
+description: How to set up your Security info to verify your identity using the Microsoft Authenticator app as your authentication method.
 services: active-directory
 author: eross-msft
 manager: daveba